m-jadhav19/AR-Solar-System/README.md

 This is an augmented reality solar system project to enhance learning for children age 4 to 6 years old on planets in our solar system.
 The system is written using Flash with ARToolkit.
-This system has also used Papervision 3D to provide more stunning 3D graphics by enhancing Flash graphics.
+This system also used Papervision 3D to provide more stunning 3D graphics by enhancing Flash graphics.

 Requirements to run the system are as below: